h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 Change Default Name of Prediction Column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default name of the prediction column is changed to ``prediction`` from ``prediction_output``.
+The default name of the prediction column has been changed from ``prediction_output`` to ``prediction``.

 Single value in prediction column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The prediction column contains directly the predicted value.
 For example, before this change, the prediction column contained another struct field called ``value`` (in case of regression issue), which contained the value.
 From now on, the predicted value is always stored directly in the prediction column.
 In case of regression issue, the predicted numeric value and in case of classification, the predicted label.
 If you are interested in more details created during the prediction, please make sure to set ``withDetailedPredictionCol`` to ``true`` via the setters on both PySparkling and Sparkling Water.
 When enabled, additional column named ``detailed_prediction`` is created which contains additional prediction details, such as